 - Exams: There will be five exams in the class, including the final exam.
 Each exam will be worth 50 points.
-You will have 2 hours for each exam and they are forced completion.
+You will have 90 minutes for each exam and they are forced completion.
 Please make sure that you have a quiet space and the time to complete an exam before you begin one.
 You lowest grade will be exempted (i.e., "dropped") for your overall grade.
 This includes a missed exam or score of "0."
 If you are happy with your performance on the first four exams, then it is up to you whether or not to take the final exam.
-Exams must be submitted by 11:59pm; due dates are provided below. - Quizzes: There will be 13 quizzes throughout the semester and only the 10 highest quiz scores will count towards the final grade.
+Exams must be submitted by 11:59pm; due dates are provided below. - Quizzes: There will be 13 quizzes throughout the semester and only the 12 highest quiz scores will count towards the final grade.
 Each quiz will be worth 10 points.
 The quizzes will be placed on Blackboard in the "Tests & Quizzes" folder.
 These are not timed and are not forced completion.
 Quizzes must be submitted by 11:59pm; due dates are provided below. - Case Study Vignette Paper: Each student will choose a diagnosis and identify a movie/TV character that meets diagnostic criteria for a psychological disorder.
-You will turn in a 5-8 page paper on 7/28/2018 detailing the diagnosis of the character based on symptomology as well as differential diagnoses (a diagnosis you chose not to provide) of the character.
+You will turn in a 4-5 page paper on 6/28/2018 detailing the diagnosis of the character based on symptomology as well as differential diagnoses (a diagnosis you chose not to provide) of the character.
 More information on the requirements, including the grading rubric, is located on Blackboard in the "Diagnosis Paper" folder.
 Additionally, a sample paper, written by a previous 440 student is also located in this folder as is a paper (titled "Recommended Movies and Television Programs Featuring Psychotherapy and People with Mental Disorders") that has hundreds of suggested movies.
 The paper is worth 100 points.
-Note, if you turn your paper in by 7/21/2018, you will receive 10 points extra credit.
+Note, if you turn your paper in by 6/21/2019, you will receive 10 points extra credit. - Videos: I have provided videos links to aid in your learning.
+You are required to watch three videos for this class.
+Two of these videos (A Tale of Mental Illness From the Inside, and The Voices Inside my Head) are for chapter 12, and one is from chapter 14 (The New Asylums).
+All of the other videos are for your enrichment and are not required. - Journal articles, podcasts, etc.: I have provided journal articles and links to other learning materials.
+You are not required to utilize any of these.
+They are solely for your enrichment.